seanpmaxwell/jet-id/README.md

 ### Basic usage

-Same as the quick glance.
 Just call the default import, there are no options to pass:

 ```ts
 import jetId from 'jet-id';